Battles of Stockach and Engen

 The Battles of Stockach and Engen were fought on 3 May 1800 between the army of the First French Republic under Jean Victor Marie Moreau and the army of the Habsburg monarchy led by Paul Kray.
 The fighting near Engen resulted in a stalemate.
-However, while the two main armies were engaged at Engen, Claude Lecourbe captured Stockach from its Austrian defenders (the latter commanded by Joseph, Prince of Lorraine-Vaudemont).
+However, while the two main armies were engaged at Engen, Claude Lecourbe captured Stockach from its Austrian defenders (the latter commanded by Joseph Louis, Prince of Lorraine-Vaudémont).
 The loss of his main supply base at Stockach compelled Kray to order a retreat.
 Stockach is located near the northwestern end of Lake Constance while Engen is 20 km west of Stockach.
 The action occurred during the War of the Second Coalition, part of the French Revolutionary Wars.

 Background

 See the Messkirch 1800 Order of Battle for details of the French and Austrian armies in the campaign.